Canadian National Wheat Cluster:

 Successor programming to Core Wheat Breeding Agreements with western universities/research facilities:

-In 2019/2020, CWRC will become the negotiating body / funding organization for the core wheat breeding agreement renewals that are currently in place with the western universities (University of Alberta, University of Manitoba and University of Saskatchewan), Alberta Agriculture and Forestry (AAF) and the AAFC research facilities.
+In 2019/2020, the CWRC will become the negotiating body / funding organization for the core wheat breeding agreement renewals that are currently in place with the western universities (University of Alberta, University of Manitoba and University of Saskatchewan) and the Agriculture and Agri-Food Canada research facilities.
 These agreements provide core funding to these research programs that cover a five-year timeframe.

 Other joint research opportunities that may arise:

 In future, the CWRC may see merit in funding other potential regional and national research and development activities related to wheat that are beneficial to all members.